-IMPORTANT: Do not connect into a common drain line with an air conditioner evaporator coil drain.
+IMPORTANT: Do not connect into a common drain line with an air conditioner evaporator coil drain located above the furnace.
 A blocked or restricted drain line can result in overflow of the coil pan and negate the furnace blocked drain shutoff control.